boricsk/ChatGPT-Conversation-Viewer/README.md

 CCDE5F7920721DEC82847A186C871C85CBE98E560FC4752532D33E718A784388

 Please always check the file hash after downloading.
-If it is does not match please contact me!
+If it is does not match please delete the file and contact me!

 - Requirements